IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 Domain Data Owners

-Domain data owners are accountable for the quality, security, and compliance of their data.
+Accountable for the quality, security, and compliance of their domain data.

 Data Product Managers

-Data product managers oversee the design and improvement of specific data products, ensuring they meet business needs.
+Oversee the design and improvement of specific data products.

 Domain Data Stewards